Moon 44: Production

 The film was shot by cinematographer Karl Walter Lindenlaub and scored by composer Joel Goldsmith.
 It was filmed in color with Dolby Stereo sound.

 Moon 44 is the first collaboration between Devlin and Emmerich.
 Emmerich ran out of money before he could shoot an important establishing shot, so he improvised using mirrors and the production crew as extras.

 Release

 Moon 44 was released in West Germany on February 15, 1990.
-The film was released direct-to-video in the United States.
+The film was released direct-to-video in the United States on January 24, 1991.

 Reception

 In a contemporary review, Variety referred to the film as "boring, uneventful" and "feeble sci-fi effort from West Germany".

 Time Out wrote that "the film looks nice but unoriginal ... the model work is okay but laboured; the acting is stunningly mediocre."
 TV Guide rated it 1/5 stars and wrote, "It's eye-filling, to say the least, but there's not much tension or sense of danger."
 Kim Newman of Empire rated it 2/5 stars and wrote, "The plot unravels in unwieldy dollops, and, despite some adequate special effects (for the time), the whole thing is really a bit of a bore."

+Upon viewing Moon 44, producer Mario Kassar was impressed enough to invite Roland Emmerich to Hollywood and ended up hiring him to direct Universal Soldier.